MuhammadHassanBashir/Promethoues-grafan-deployment-on-docker/README.md

       http://<public_ipV4>:3100/metrics

       if you run loki as container on local host, then use **localhost:3100/metrics** on browser or if you run loki as container on ec2 instance the open port of 3100 from SG and the use **http://<public_ipV4>:3100/metrics** on browser and you will see the metrics scraping by loki..

+## Download promtail file

+      Download the promql Config file into your current directory.

+      wget https://raw.githubusercontent.com/grafana/loki/v2.8.0/clients/cmd/promtail/promtail-docker-config.yaml -O promtail-config.yaml

+## Run promtail container on the same directory where you download the promtail file

+  docker run -d --name promtail -v $(pwd):/mnt/config -v /var/log:/var/log --link loki grafana/promtail:2.8.0 --config.file=/mnt/config/promtail-config.yaml

+## Now add loki as data source in grafana

+      - login grafana
+      - click on data source
+      - add loki container ip like **http://172.17.0.5:3100**
+      - Click on “Save and Test”.
+You will get a prompt saying “Data Source Successfully Connted” so you can conclude that your connection to Grafana using Loki and Promtail is successful.
+      - Now click on Explore to create metrics.

+      In Explore> logs.
+We will create metrics that will show logs containing Docker in it.

+        Name -> System Generated Logs
+        Label Filters -> jobs, varlogs
+        Line Contains -> docker

+       and click on show logs, and it will show the entire logs..